mnokno/SpaceCadets/BoneWithFleshInterpreter/documentation/BBv0.0.1.md

 ## Control structures
 ### While loops
 ### About
-While loop will execute code in their scope while the comparison condition evaluates to true.
+While loop will execute code in their scope while the comparison comparisonCondition evaluates to true.
 NOTE: variables defined in a loop scope will still be saved in the global scope NOT the local loop scope!

 ### Structure